bup/bup/DESIGN.md

 understood what was causing the crashes, we decided to just let Python 3 operate "normally", and work around the issues.

-Consequently, we've had to wrap a number of things ourselves that incorrectly return Unicode strings (libacl, libreadline, hostname, etc.)  and we've had to come up with a way to avoid the fatal crashes caused by some command line arguments (sys.argv) described above.
-To fix the latter, for the time being, we just use a trivial sh wrapper to redirect all of the command line arguments through the environment in BUP_ARGV_{0,1,2,...} variables, since the variables are unaffected, and we can access them directly in Python 3 via environb.
+Consequently, we ended up wrapping a number of things ourselves that incorrectly returned Unicode strings (libacl, libreadline, hostname, etc.)  and we had to come up with a way to avoid the fatal crashes caused by some command line arguments (sys.argv) described above.
+To fix the latter, we changed bup from a Python script to a binary executable, to allow direct access to the process argv.
+(This also makes bup appear as "bup" to the system, rather than python.)

 [1] Our randomized argv testing found that the byte smuggling approach
     was not working correctly for some values (initially discovered in